How this Normandy town remembers the American sacrifice at D-Day

 “We couldn’t be in our own living room,” said Auvray, 93, explaining that her family had been forced to share their home with German troops during the invasion.
 She remembers the danger of smuggling food from the countryside to Paris in hat boxes.

-“We were always asking ourselves — what will happen to us?” said Auvray, who was heavily pregnant at the time.
-“If the Americans hadn’t come, what would have become of us.”
+“We were always asking ourselves — what will happen to us?” said Auvray, who was pregnant at the time.
+“If the Americans hadn’t come, what would have become of us?”

 This year her daughter is serving a regional specialty, turkey in a sauce of cream and mushrooms — escalope à la Normande.

-Note: CORRECTION (June 5, 2019, 4:14 p.m.
-ET): A previous version of this article misstated the branch of the armed forces in which Sgt.
-Blake Covey serves.
-He serves with the Army Reserve, not the Air Force.